Velocity (album): Recording

-It was principally recorded at Compass Point Studios in Nassau, The Bahamas, with producer Steven Stanley, known for his work with Tom Tom Club, whereas "Secret Garden" was produced by their A&R representative Peter Lubin at Park South Studios in New York City.
+It was principally recorded at Compass Point Studios in Nassau, Bahamas, with producer Steven Stanley, known for his work with Tom Tom Club, whereas "Secret Garden" was produced by their A&R representative Peter Lubin at Park South Studios in New York City.
 When reflecting on the recording of the album, lead vocalist Alice Cohen said, "the whole Compass Point thing was great.
 We were unassuming Philly folks, living in cheap apartments, suddenly in this amazing studio in the Bahamas.
 It was very surreal."

 The album was principally recorded by the three band members alone, without the use of any live drums.
 Instead Chris Larkin used the LinnDrum drum machine, with each member playing percussion, and Chuck Sabo providing additional percussion.
-Sanford Ponder was also brought in to program the digital sampling synthesizer Fairlight CMI on certain tracks, and it can be heard most prominently on "Can't You Hear Me?".
+Sanford Ponder was also brought in to program the digital sampling synthesizer the Fairlight CMI on certain tracks, and it can be heard most prominently on "Can't You Hear Me?".